niieani/typescript-vs-flowtype/README.md

 TypeScript has a [proposal](https://github.com/Microsoft/TypeScript/issues/12215) for an equivalent.

-## `$Subtype<T>`

-In TypeScript, structural types are always subtypes of themselves, so there is no need for such a concept.

 ## Inferred existential types

 `*` as a type or a generic parameter signifies to the type-checker to infer the type if possible